emilianvrd/Maneuvers/Fantasy maneuvers/# Fighting moves.md

 1 action\
 You make a telegraphed attack to learn about your foe.
 Make a Melee Strike.
 On a hit, you can immediately attempt a check to Recall Knowledge about the target.
 On a critical hit, you gain a +2 circumstance bonus to the check to Recall Knowledge.

+### Combat Grab
+Grapple\
+1 action\
+You combine a quick attack with a grappling move.
+Make a Melee Strike while keeping one hand free.
+On a hit, the target becomes grappled by you.

 ### Cover Fire
 Ranged\
 1 action\